Commercial Package Policy (CPP)

 Additional Coverages provides additional coverages that are similar to those provided by dwelling and HO policies.
 They include debris removal, preservation of property, fire department service charges and pollutant cleanup and removal.

-The coverage amount may increase or decrease during the year in relation to the fluctuating inventories.
+The coverage amount may increase or decrease during the year in relation to fluctuating inventories.
 A final premium is determined at the end of the year when the experience is complete.

-The insured must provide reporting of the changes occurring during the year.
-The insured must report 100% of the values of the property insured.
-Late reports or underestimates may result in a penalty at the time of loss.
 The full reporting value clause states that if the insured under reports, the amount of a loss will be based on the last value reported.
 For instance, if the insured reports only 1/3 of his/her value, the insurer will only pay 1/3 of the loss.

-This is another available commercial property coverage form that will protect the insured against the loss of earnings sustained as a result of a covered loss.
+This is another available commercial property coverage form that protects the insured against the loss of earnings sustained as a result of a covered loss.
 Business income coverage will pay an insured if business operations are suspended due to a direct (covered) physical loss to the insured location.
-There are two available forms.
-One form includes extra expense coverage, and the other one provides business income coverage without extra expense coverage.

 This provides 30 days of automatic coverage for continued loss of business income once restoration is complete.
 The thirty day period begins on the date when the property is actually repaired, rebuilt or replaced.